Matsukata Masayoshi

+Prince Matsukata Masayoshi (松方 正義) was a Japanese politician who served as Prime Minister of Japan from 1891 to 1892, and from 1896 to 1898.
+Born in the Satsuma Domain to a samurai family, Matsukata served as finance minister for 15 of the 20 years between 1881 and 1901, led the creation of the Bank of Japan in 1882, and had significant influence in the financial and economic articles of the Meiji Constitution of 1889.
+He became a genrō, or senior statesman who dictated policy in the later Meiji era, and was given the title of prince in 1922.

-Early life
+Early life education

 Matsukata Masayoshi was born on 25 February 1835, in Arata, Kagoshima, Satsuma Province (present-day Shimoarata, Kagoshima, Kagoshima Prefecture), the fourth son of Matsukata Masayasu and his wife Kesaku.
 His family was of the samurai warrior nobility class.
 Both his parents died when he was 13 years old.

 At the age of 13, he entered the Zoshikan, the Satsuma domain's Confucian academy, where he studied the teachings of Wang Yangming, which stressed loyalty to the Emperor.
 He started his career as a bureaucrat of the Satsuma Domain.
 In 1866, he was sent to Nagasaki to study western science, mathematics and surveying.
 Matsukata was highly regarded by Ōkubo Toshimichi and Saigō Takamori, who used him as their liaison between Kyoto and the domain government in Kagoshima.

 Knowing that war was coming between Satsuma and the Tokugawa, Matsukata purchased a ship available in Nagasaki for use in the coming conflict.
 This ship was then given the name Kasuga.
-The leaders of Satsuma felt the ship was best used as cargo vessel and so Matsukata resigned his position as captain of the ship he had purchased.
+The leaders of Satsuma felt the ship was best used as cargo vessel and so Matsukata resigned his position as captain of the ship that he had purchased.
 Just a few months later the Kasuga did become a warship and it fought in the Boshin War against the Tokugawa ships.

+Political career

 At the time of the Meiji Restoration, he helped maintain order in Nagasaki after the collapse of the Tokugawa bakufu.
 In 1868, Matsukata was appointed governor of Hita Prefecture (part of present-day Ōita Prefecture) by his friend Okubo who was the powerful minister of the interior for the new Meiji government.

 As governor Matsukata instituted a number of reforms including road building, starting the port of Beppu, and building a successful orphanage.
 His ability as an administrator was noted in Tokyo and after two years he was summoned to the capital.

 Financial reform

-Matsukata moved to Tokyo in 1871 and began work on drafting laws for the Land Tax Reform of 1873–1881.
+Matsukata moved to Tokyo in 1871 and began to work on drafting laws for the Land Tax Reform of 1873–1881.